 In accordance with 22 MRS § 2140(17), the Department of Health and Human Services (Department) shall generate and make available to the public an annual statistical report of information collected under the Maine Death with Dignity Act (Act).
 The Department is mandated to submit a copy of the report to the Joint Standing Committee of the Legislature having jurisdiction over health matters, annually by March 1.
-This report is for patients who completed a written request for medication to hasten their death in calendar year 2021.
+This report is for patients who completed a written request for medication to hasten their death in calendar year 2023.
 Patients who completed the oral request but not a written request within the calendar year will be included in the subsequent year's report.

-This report provides statistics concerning the utilization of patient-directed care under the Maine Death with Dignity Act, 22 MRS chapter 418.
-Specifically, this report provides information about patients who have reportedly met the requirements of the Act, the underlying causes of qualified patient death, and the number of prescriptions for life-ending medication written or dispensed to qualified patients.
-In 2021, there were 71 patients who started the process.
-Three died before they could make their written requests and another made the written request after the end of the year and will be included in next year's report.
-There were four patients still alive at the time of this report.
-Patients resided in every county, except Aroostook.
+This report provides statistics concerning the utilization of Patient-directed Care, 22 MRS chapter 418.
+Specifically, this report provides information about patients who have reportedly met the requirements of the Act, the underlying causes of qualified patient deaths, and the number of prescriptions for life-ending medication written or dispensed to qualified patients.
+In 2023, there were 80 patients who started the process (19 more than in 2022).
+Four individuals died before they could make their written requests.
+There were nine patients still alive at the time of this report, although three of these completed their requirements at the end of 2023 and six months has not passed.
+Patients resided in 14 counties.
+The two counties where patients did not reside were Piscataquis and Washington.
 Patients were more likely to be older.
-There was no difference in male or female and cancer was the condition reported most often.
+There was no significant difference in the split of male or female and cancer was the condition reported most often.